-Soak pit is an important component of the overall sanitary unit of a building.
-It may be defined as a closed porous chamber that is connected to the primary treatment unit of a residential as well as a commercial building that permits the passage of wastewater through it.
+Soak pit may be defined as a closed porous chamber that is connected to the primary treatment unit of a residential or a commercial building that permits the passage of wastewater through it.

 In other words, it allows the wastewater collected from the septic tank of the building to soak into the underlying ground.
 It is also referred to as soak way or leach pit.